This article is about how to extend Indian visa online through the e-FRRO portal(for Entry visa).

 - An officer or two from the police station visit your place to verify your address.

 - They write a report that basically says they don’t have any issues with your visa extension.

 - They give you the report to get signatures from two people along with their address and ask you to attach the self-attested ID proofs for them.

 - You submit these to the police station and they send the documents to the FRRO

-When I extended the Indian visa in Gurgaon/Delhi FRRO, the police verification happened.
+When I extended the Indian visa the first time, the police verification happened.

-But when I did it in Bangalore FRRO, the police verification didn’t take place.
+But when I did it the second time, the police verification didn’t take place.
 It could be because of the COVID.
-I have various friends who got their extensions in Bangalore and there was no police verification.
+I have various friends who got their extensions and there was no police verification.
 And sometimes, there was.

 If your application is not moving forward after 10 working days, check with the FRRO.
 If the police verification is pending, go to the police station in your area and get things moving.

 How Many India X Visa Extensions Can You Get?